Israel's Attorney General Moves To Indict Netanyahu On Corruption Charges

 The announcement shakes up Israeli politics just six weeks before voters decide whether Netanyahu gets another term.
 He has been serving as prime minister for a decade.

-Mandelblit has been studying three different corruption cases and has outlined them in a 58-page document sent to Netanyahu's lawyers.
+Mandelblit has been studying three different corruption cases and has outlined them in a document over 50 pages long sent to Netanyahu's lawyers, Israeli media reports.
 The details of the accusations are well-known.
 Israeli police recommended months ago that Netanyahu be indicted for all three sets of allegations.

 First, he's facing a possible breach of trust and fraud charges— for accepting cigars and champagne and expensive gifts from wealthy businessmen, including Hollywood producer Arnon Milchan.